corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/hsm-integration.md

 Ensure that the configuration options required by the HSM correspond to the configuration options in this file.

-The `samePartition` section is required by Corda: Enterprise Edition  tools to manage multiple public keys being used to access shared HSMs.
+The `samePartition` section is required by Corda Enterprise tools to manage multiple public keys being used to access shared HSMs.

 ## The configuration parser